ray-project/ray/doc/source/ray-observability/ray-logging.rst

 - Only a subset of tqdm functionality is supported.
 Refer to the ray_tqdm `implementation <https://github.com/ray-project/ray/blob/master/python/ray/experimental/tqdm_ray.py>`__ for more details.
 - Performance may be poor if there are more than a couple thousand updates per second (updates are not batched).

+Tip: To avoid `print` statements from the driver conflicting with tqdm output, use `ray.experimental.tqdm_ray.safe_print` instead.

 How to set up loggers
 ~~~~~~~~~~~~~~~~~~~~~
 When using ray, all of the tasks and actors are executed remotely in Ray's worker processes.